mochi-hpc-experiments/margo-tutorial-exercises/README.md

   going to manage, here "phonebook".
 Click on the green "Commit changes" button.

 * Wait a little and refresh the page.
+You might see a brown dot indicating a workflow action is in progress.
+Or you might get a 404, which means the workflow completed: as part of the GitHub workflow that sets up your code, it will delete `initial-setup.json`.
-A GitHub workflow will have run and setup your code. _Note: other github workflows will run to test your code and upload a coverage report to codecov.io whenever you push commits to GitHub.
+  _Note: other github workflows will run to test your code and upload a coverage report to codecov.io whenever you push commits to GitHub.
   These workflows will not work properly if you have made the repository private, so you may receive emails from GitHub about some failed workflows.